SpaceVim/SpaceVim/README.md

 ##### windows support

-- For vim in windows, please just clone this repo as vimfiles in you Home directory;
-by defalut, when open a cmd, the current dir is your Home directory, run this command in cmd. make sure you have backup your own vimfiles.
+- For vim in windows, please just clone this repo as vimfiles in you Home directory. by defalut, when open a cmd, the current dir is your Home directory, run this command in cmd. make sure you have backup your own vimfiles.